(2013) (Bruce Dern, Will Forte) (R)

-WILL KIDS WANT TO SEE IT?
+- WILL KIDS WANT TO SEE IT?

-If they're not fans of someone in the cast or the filmmaker (who made "The Descendants," "Sideways" and "About Schmidt," among others), it's highly unlikely.
+- If they're not fans of someone in the cast or the filmmaker (who made "The Descendants," "Sideways" and "About Schmidt," among others), it's highly unlikely.

-WHY THE MPAA RATED IT: R
+- WHY THE MPAA RATED IT: R

-For some language.
+- For some language.

-That's just the introduction of this review.
-We invite you to sign up for a FREE 3-Day Trial Membership to our site so that you can finish reading the review as well as take a look at the thousands of other reviews on our site.
+2) If you want to check out our site first, we invite you to sign up for a FREE 3-day Pass into our Membership Site to our site so that you can finish reading the review as well as take a look at the thousands of other reviews on our site.